heptarch/heptarch.github.io/drafts/demon.md

 She pauses for a moment.
 How can a corkscrew of light be reversed without a mirror?
-The same way left can become right: transport it around a Möbius loop, in this case, a Möbius loop which did not lie in the three-dimensional plane of the Holborn interferometer.
+The same way left can become right: transport it around a Möbius loop, and in this case, a Möbius loop which does not lie in the three-dimensional plane of the Holborn interferometer.
 Ellen gathers her lamp, compass, and notepad, and tramps off into the tunnels to learn the precise bearings of the fourth dimension.